Every romantic movie has to start somewhere. And their venue of choice? Coffee shop.

 Our girl, Celeste Francisco (Bela Padilla), who gives her name to the barista as “Katy Perry”, strikes me as a cheeky, funny and adorkable girl that won Jesse’s heart.
 She doesn’t want to be just Facebook friends with Jesse but she secretly stalks him for years until it hurts AF.

-What are the odds at meeting a complete stranger at a coffee shop and enjoy his companionship?
+What are the odds of meeting a complete stranger at a coffee shop and enjoy his companionship?
 The stars and planets aligned.
 It was in their favor.

 Bonus: Enter Moira dela Torre, the hugot queen of hugot songs, no she isn’t one of the characters but she is one of the reasons that adds the poignant and longing feels as she heart-wrenchingly serenades us with her own version of Johnny Cash’s You Are My Sunshine.
 A potential LSS, if you ask me.